 whole milk - you can use buttermilk or low fat milk instead of the whole milk

-Freeze your raspberries before adding them to your recipe!
+Freeze Your Raspberries - Freeze fresh raspberries for 20-30 minutes before adding them to your recipe!
 This keeps the berries from falling apart when you mix them into the batter.
 I freeze the raspberries on a parchment lined quarter sheet pan for 20-30 minutes before starting the recipe.
+This prevents the berries from falling apart and making your muffins too wet or soggy.

-Use a large cookie scoop to fill your muffin pan.
-This makes it easy to get the same amount of batter into each cup without any messy batter all over your pan. 😆
+Use a Cookie Scoop - Using a cookie scoop to fill your muffin tin makes it easy to get the same amount of batter into each cup without any messy batter all over your pan. 😆

 📖 Recipe